-Inclusive of the transactions described above, since December 2018, Lockheed Martin, through its master retirement trust, has purchased total contracts for approximately \$15.9 billion related to our outstanding defined benefit pension obligations eliminating pension plan volatility for approximately 109,000 retirees and beneficiaries and annually required Pension Benefit Guarantee Corporation (PBGC) premiums of approximately \$79 million per year.
+Similar to recent years, we continue to take actions to mitigate the effect of our defined benefit pension plans on our financial results by reducing the size and volatility of our pension obligations.
+From December 2018 and inclusive of the transactions described in "Note 11 - Postretirement Benefit Plans" included in our Notes to Consolidated Financial Statements, we, through our master retirement trust, have transferred approximately \$15.9 billion related to our outstanding defined benefit pension obligations to third party insurance companies.
+This has eliminated pension plan volatility for approximately 109,000 retirees and beneficiaries and reduced our annually required Pension Benefit Guarantee Corporation (PBGC) premiums by approximately \$79 million per year.